Hidden Links & SEO: How Google Handles Them

 What Are Hidden Links?

 Hidden links is a general term for all the hyperlinks that have been formatted in a manner meant to conceal them from website users.
+A common tactic involves embedding a hidden backlink to other websites within the page, which search engines can still detect but are invisible to the average user.

 While regular links can be identified through highlighted anchor text, hidden links are built to purposely avoid direct detection by users through tactics such as